ahmetaa/zemberek-nlp/apps/README.md

 ## Running applications

-Easiest way to run the applications is to use zemberek jar file with dependencies.
+Easiest way to run the applications is to use jar file with dependencies.

     java -jar zemberek-full.jar